Robyn A. Merkel-Piccini M.A., CCC-SLP

-- Talk to your child during mealtime, driving the car, bathing, dressing, cleaning, shopping, and watching TV.
+- Talk to your child while riding in the car, bathing, dressing, cleaning, shopping, watching TV, and during mealtimes.
 Ask the child to label or describe the objects in the environment.

 - Ask the child questions about what they did in school or during a play date.
 Sequencing language helps with vocabulary retention, reading readiness, and math skills.